-- Each round will follow a particular distribution of eras and places from history, which is described in detail in the Official Rules.
+- Each round will follow a particular distribution of eras and places from history, which is described in detail in the Official Rules tab.

 Ties are broken during all games; tie-breaks consist of a lone toss-up question, which does not count towards the final score of the game if answered correctly.
 If the tie-break question goes dead, then additional question(s) will be used until a team answers a question correctly.
 Advancement to the playoff rounds is based first on record and then on total points if there are an even number of teams in the field; otherwise total points is the sole criteria used (since otherwise some teams will have played only four games).

-If there is an exact tie in terms of the number of points to determine who advances to the playoff rounds or which playoff seeds teams will be, the first tiebreaker will be the head-to-head competition (if the two teams played each other in the prelims), followed by overall Won-Loss record (if both teams played an equal number of games against other teams in their division).
+If there is an exact tie in terms of the number of points to determine who advances to the playoff rounds or which playoff seeds teams will be, the next tiebreaker will be the head-to-head competition (if the two teams played each other in the prelims), followed by overall Won-Loss record of their opponents (if both teams played an equal number of games against other teams in their division [i.e. Varsity or JV]).
 If neither of these are conclusive, then the teams play a sudden death tiebreak to determine seeding.

 All questions used in The National History Bowl and the High School Division of The National History Bee are written and edited by HSAPQ (High School Academic Pyramid Questions).
 NHBB staff reviews each question prior to its use as well, to ensure questions are accurate and appropriate.

 Sample questions from prior years are available under the “Past Questions” link.